aaron-jack-manning/toru/README.md

     - Error if any circular dependencies are introduced
     - Make sure dependencies written to file are only those that could be successfully created
 - Automatically added recurring notes

-## Bugs:
-- Git commands which automatically open a text editor after don't work as expected